Step-by-Step Guide: How to Design a Website

 13. Ask for feedback

-Is the text proofread?
+Is the text correct?
 Spelling mistakes can ruin the professional reputation that you’ve worked so hard to build.

 Are the pages easy to navigate?
-If it takes more than a click or two to find any strategic page of your site, it means that you may need to rethink your pages’ architecture and the visibility of your menu.
+If it takes too long to find a strategic page of your site, it means that you may need to rethink your site architecture or improve the visibility of your menu.

-Is the mobile version optimized?
-Almost 50% of internet users browse websites using a mobile device.
+Is your web design optimized for mobile?
+Over 50% of internet users browse websites using a mobile device.
 You certainly don’t want to leave half of the world’s population frustrated.

 Are all the links working?
-Click on every link to make sure none of them return a 404 page (indicating that the page doesn’t exist anymore).
-It’s also recommended to make external links open in a new tab, to minimize the risk of visitors leaving your site.
+Click on every link to make sure none of them return a 404 page (this indicates that the page doesn’t exist anymore).

-Are all the SEO elements filled out correctly?
-From alt text to title tags, there are a lot of items to verify.
-Thankfully, you can rely on Wix’s SEO tools to help you rank higher and grow your search engine visibility.
+Are the SEO elements filled out correctly?
+From alt text to title tags, there are some items to verify so you can rank higher and grow your search engine visibility.